denis-sokolov/portent/README.md

 It is recommended to include a <base> tag in every template and refer to files and URLs relative to the root of the project, without using a leading slash.
 For example, to link from `projects/foo` to `about`, use a string `about`, not `../about`.
 A workflow different from this has undefined behavior.

 ### Errors
 `errors` directory contains templates for HTTP errors.
-Currently supported is the 404 template.

 ### CSS
 All CSS are combined and included in your HTML.